lolhackerman/full-stack-project/README.md

 - Records come from `app.storage.cover_letters` or MongoDB via the letter service and include fields such as `id`, `profile_id`, `name`, `header_date`, `text`, and optional `uploaded_at` or base64 `contents`.

 ## Dependencies & Ops
-- Uses `fpdf2` for PDF rendering and optionally `pyphen` for hyphenation; both degrade gracefully if hyphenation fails.
+- Uses `fpdf2` for PDF rendering and optionally `pyphen` for hyphenation
-- Routes fail fast when placeholders remain unresolved and log render errors as `pdf_generation_failed` for troubleshooting.